Jacqueline Saburido: Early life and drunk driving incident

-Saburido suffered second and third degree burns to more than 60% of her body, but survived despite her doctor's expectations.
-Her fingers had to be amputated, but there was enough bone left on her thumb to construct an opposable thumb.
+Despite suffering second- and third-degree burns across more than 60% of her body, Saburido survived.
+Her fingers had to be amputated, though surgeons were able to salvage enough bone to construct an opposable thumb.
 She lost her hair, ears, nose, lips, left eyelid, and much of her vision.
 Saburido subsequently underwent more than 120 reconstructive operations, including cornea transplants to restore her left eye.

-In June 2001, Stephey was convicted on two counts of intoxicated manslaughter.
+In June 2001, Stephey was convicted for two counts of intoxicated manslaughter and sentenced to seven years in prison.
 Saburido and Stephey met for the first time after his trial and conviction in 2001.
-Saburido has stated that Stephey "destroyed my life completely", but forgave him.
-Regarding the meeting, Stephey later stated that "What sticks out in my mind is, 'Reggie, I don't hate you.'
+Saburido stated that Stephey "destroyed my life completely", but forgave him.
+Regarding the meeting, Stephey later stated: "What sticks out in my mind is, 'Reggie, I don't hate you.'
 It's really touching someone can look you in the eyes and have that much compassion after all that I have caused".

 Saburido was among 21 disfigured people who had approached surgeons at a London hospital to carry out Britain's first face transplant operation; she was not selected.
 She continued looking into other possibilities for a face transplant in other nations and hospitals.